mckinnondave/udemy/data-structures-and-algorithms/24_JavascriptReview.md

 const c = 100;
 ```

 - The problem with global variables like these is that they take up memory and if we forget to clean them out if not used, they'll sit there forever.

+- Single threaded language: One call stack

+- Javascript Run-Time Environment: Call Stack => Web APIs (DOM, AJAX, Timeout) => Callback Queue => Event Loop